quinnavila/max-llm-book/book/src/step_03.md

     Learn to implement layer normalization for stabilizing neural network training.
 </div>

-## Implementing layer normalization
+## Building layer normalization

-In this step you'll create the `LayerNorm` class.
-This normalizes activations across the feature dimension to stabilize training.
-The process: compute mean and variance across features, normalize by subtracting mean and dividing by standard deviation, then scale and shift using learned weight and bias parameters.
+In this step, you'll create the `LayerNorm` class that normalizes activations across the feature dimension.
+For each input, you compute the mean and variance across all features, normalize by subtracting the mean and dividing by the standard deviation, then apply learned weight and bias parameters to scale and shift the result.

 Unlike batch normalization, [layer normalization](https://arxiv.org/abs/1607.06450) works independently for each example.
-This makes it ideal for transformers because it doesn't depend on batch size or require tracking running statistics for inference.
+This makes it ideal for transformers - no dependence on batch size, no tracking running statistics during inference, and consistent behavior between training and generation.

+GPT-2 applies layer normalization before the attention and MLP blocks in each of its 12 transformer layers.
+This pre-normalization pattern stabilizes training in deep networks by keeping activations in a consistent range.

-## Understanding layer normalization
+## Understanding the operation

 Layer normalization normalizes across the feature dimension (the last dimension) independently for each example.
 It learns two parameters per feature: weight (gamma) for scaling and bias (beta) for shifting.

-**The normalization formula**:
+The normalization follows this formula:

 ```math
 output = weight * (x - mean) / sqrt(variance + epsilon) + bias
 ```

-GPT-2 applies layer normalization before the attention and MLP blocks in each transformer layer.
-The epsilon value (typically 1e-5) prevents division by zero.
+The mean and variance are computed across all features in each example.
+After normalizing to zero mean and unit variance, the learned weight scales the result and the learned bias shifts it.
+The epsilon value (typically 1e-5) prevents division by zero when variance is very small.

 <div class="note">
 <div class="title">MAX operations</div>

 You'll use the following MAX operations to complete this task:

+**Modules**:
+- [`Module`](https://docs.modular.com/max/api/python/nn/module_v3/): The Module class used for eager tensors

 **Tensor initialization**:
 - [`Tensor.ones()`](https://docs.modular.com/max/api/python/experimental/tensor#max.experimental.tensor.Tensor.ones): Creates tensor filled with 1.0 values